Trauma Therapy

 • Hypervigilance: Being overly alert and on guard, often feeling jumpy or easily startled.

-• Emotional Numbness: Feeling detached from others or losing interest in activities you once enjoyed.
+• Emotional Numbness: Feeling detached from others or losing interest in activities you enjoyed.

 • Mood Swings: Experiencing intense emotions such as anger, sadness, or irritability.